F1 POWER RANKINGS: From 10 to 1 – revisiting how we ranked the teams after winter testing

 2019 constructors’ finish: 5th

 Renault ended 2020 pre-season testing as the third fastest team on one-lap pace – behind Mercedes and Red Bull, and ahead of Ferrari – with early signs suggesting that the team had kicked on usefully over the winter.
 Our experts scored them as the fifth-placed squad after Barcelona, with the general impression that, following a "glitch" in 2019 (in the words of the team's Executive Director Marcin Budkowski) Renault could definitely be contenders once more for midfield honours this year.

 That ultimately wasn’t enough to stop Daniel Ricciardo confirming a move to McLaren for 2021 during the enforced racing lay-off, which can’t have been great for Renault morale – although a pre-season opener test at the Red Bull Ring, coupled to a triple upgrade the team confirmed they’re bringing for the Austrian Grand Prix, might have sweetened the pill a little.

 2019 constructors’ finish: 7th

-Much was made of Racing Point’s ‘Pink Mercedes’ when it hit the track in Barcelona.
+Much was made of Racing Point’s ‘Pink Mercedes’ when it hit the track in Barcelona in February.
 But while the RP20 was courting controversy, it was also setting some swift lap times, with Sergio Perez calling the car the best he’d ever driven in pre-season.
-That’s led our experts to conclude that it’s Racing Point who are ‘best of the rest’ on current evidence – meaning we could see the team return to the P4 spot in the constructors’ for the first time since 2017.
+That led our experts to conclude that it’s Racing Point who are likely to be ‘best of the rest’ on current evidence in 2020 – meaning we could see the team return to the P4 spot in the constructors’ for the first time since 2017.

 2019 constructors’ finish: 2nd